dominic-jones/game-profile/README.md

 The application is also listening on http port 9090, but Spring Security will redirect those requests to https 9191.

 ###test/profile
 This is a secured page, requiring the user to log in.
 Accessing this first will redirect to a login screen.
+This will display a list of the user's currently created characters.
+Characters are currently only created in the bootstrap for testing purposes.

 ###test/login
 Allows a user to login.
 Currently, the user 'user' and the password 'password' are valid.

 ###test/register
 Allows a new user to sign up to the system.
 Also demonstrates JSR303 bean validation if data is not filled in correctly.
+Will display an error message if trying to create an account with an existing username.
+Does not currently log the user in after registering.